amberhunt955/code-with-amber/README.md

 ## Future Improvements

-As I've only just created this site, it is currently frontend only and the data has been entered manually.
-My most immediate goal is to code the backend, connecting my blog to a database and implementing full CRUD for posts.
+This site is currently frontend only and the data has been entered manually.
+I would like to build a database for my blog posts and eventual guest comments.

 I'll also be tweaking the design to ensure it is fully responsive across all devices.